Mahmoud Jaballah: In Canada

 Jaballah entered Canada on May 11, 1996 and applied for refugee status.
-He admitted that he was using a false Saudi passport, that had stamps indicating the bearer had traveled from Egypt to Saudi Arabia, entered Pakistan ten days before al-Jihad's attack on the Egyptian Embassy in Pakistan, and visited Yemen, Azerbaijan, Jordan, Turkey, and Germany successively. stated that he had also used a false Iraqi passport in the past, in order to travel from Pakistan to Yemen, and from there to Azerbaijan, from 1994 to 1996.
+He admitted that he was using a false Saudi passport, that had stamps indicating the bearer had traveled from Egypt to Saudi Arabia, entered Pakistan ten days before al-Jihad's attack on the Egyptian Embassy in Pakistan, and visited Yemen, Azerbaijan, Jordan, Turkey, and Germany successively.
+He stated that he had also used a false Iraqi passport in the past, in order to travel from Pakistan to Yemen, and from there to Azerbaijan, from 1994 to 1996.
 Muayyed Nureddin offered to drive him around the city if necessary because he was a newcomer without transportation, but the two never became friends.

 By November 2006, he had arranged a postal box in the city [what city?], and registered [with whom and for what reason?] under the name Bellal.
 He was visited by CSIS agents shortly after arriving.
 His son maintains that the CSIS agents were upset because Jaballah refused to spy for them.
 The agency has denied that it attempted to recruit Jaballah.